cavazosjoe/okta-blog/_source/_posts/2020-10-14-saml-database-authentication.md

 You're done!
 You've successfully configured your project to support authentication via both the database and SAML 2.0!

 ## Learn More About SAML and Okta

 Much of the complexity of this project comes from the need to combine both database and SAML authentication in one app.
 Normally you would choose one or the other.
 If you want to use only SAML for authentication (which is a fine idea, especially using Okta), visit [this blog post](https://developer.okta.com/blog/2017/03/16/spring-boot-saml) using the standard Spring SAML DSL extension to integrate with Okta and SAML to secure your application.

-See a good primer on how SAML works here: [How SAML Authentication Works](https://auth0.com/blog/how-saml-authentication-works/)
+See a good primer on how SAML works here: [What is SAML and How Does it Work?](https://www.varonis.com/blog/what-is-saml/)

 Check out some other articles on authentication in Spring Boot:

 - [Use Spring Boot and MySQL to go Beyond Authentication](https://developer.okta.com/blog/2019/07/03/spring-boot-jpa)
 - [A Quick Guide to Spring Boot Login Options](https://developer.okta.com/blog/2019/05/15/spring-boot-login-options)
 - [Build a Web App with Spring Boot and Spring Security in 15 Minutes](https://developer.okta.com/blog/2018/09/26/build-a-spring-boot-webapp)